k2Q: A Quadratic-Form Response Time and Schedulability Analysis Framework for Utilization-Based Analysis

 \begin{proof} We prove this lemma by showing that the condition in Eq.~\eqref{eq:schedulability-general} leads to the satisfactions of the schedulability conditions listed in Eq.~(\ref{eq:precodition-schedulability}) by using contrapositive.
 By taking the negation of the schedulability condition in Eq.~(\ref{eq:precodition-schedulability}), we know that if task $\tau_k$ is \emph{not schedulable} by the scheduling policy, then for each $j=1,2,\ldots, k$

 To enforce the condition in Eq.~\eqref{eq:lp-init-constraints}, we are going to show that $C_k$ must have some lower bound, denoted as $C_k^*$.
 Therefore, if $C_k$ is no more than this lower bound, then task $\tau_k$ is schedulable by the scheduling policy.
 For the rest of the proof, we replace $>$ with $\geq$ in Eq.~\eqref{eq:lp-init-constraints}, as the infimum and the minimum are the same when presenting the inequality with $\geq$.
-Moreover, we also relax the problem by replacing the constraint $t_{j+1} \geq t_j$ with $t_j \geq 0$ for $j=1,2,\ldots,k-1$.
-The unschedulability for satisfying Eq.~\eqref{eq:lp-init-constraints} implies that $C_k > C_k^*$, where $C_k^*$ is defined in the following optimization problem:
+The unschedulability for satisfying Eq.~\eqref{eq:lp-init-constraints} implies that $C_k > C_k^*$, where $C_k^*$ is defined in the optimization problem: